dfebs/bloggington/README.md

 - [ ] Possibly publish this
 - [ ] Comment threads (This isn't getting done in this timeline)
 - [ ] Add "are you sure" prompt when deleting anything - can be done with stimulus controller
+- [ ] Add email verification when registering